INN/docs/staffing/onboarding/git-for-new-team-members.md

-# Github and Git version control for INN tech team and INN staff
+# How We Use GitHub and Git for Version Control

-This guide is for introducing new INN team members to Github and git version control and how we use these tools.
+This guide is for introducing new INN team members to GitHub and git version control and how we use these tools.

-Start using [Github](https://github.com/) before moving on to the command line.
+Start using [GitHub](https://github.com/) before moving on to the command line.
 Understand what the following terms mean:

 - **repository:** n. a place where all the changes to files are stored.
 In github, it is a particular project within your account.
 In your computer, it is a particular folder where you have told git to track changes.
 - **fork:**  v. copying a user's repository to your personal account; n. the copied repository; for example, if you fork *INN/docs*, the new fork will be called *your-username/docs*.
 Forks allow you to make changes to entire projects without affecting the original repository.
 To contribute to the original project, you can request the owners to integrate your work through a pull request.